TUW-GEO/rt1/README.md

 ## Usage
-Any usage of this code is subject to the following conditions
+Any usage of this code is subject to the following conditions:

 * Full compliance with the license (see LICENSE file) is given
 * In publications or public presentations, credit should be given to the authors by:

       - citing the references below

       - pointing to this github repository

 ## Installation